Table of contents: Removal ↓ Installation ↓

 3. Raise and support the rear of the vehicle.

-4. Completely unscrew the mounting bolts and remove the rear wheel.
+4. Finally, loosen the mounting bolts and remove the rear wheel.

-6. Knock off the protective cap of the hub nut with a hammer with a rubber tip.
+6. Knock off the hub nut protective cap with a rubber-tipped hammer.

 7. Remove the cotter pin and remove the hub nut retainer.